-There are now (2022) only 4 materials we can recommend to 3D print our planes (category A or B parts):
+There are 4 materials that we can recommend to 3D print our planes (category A or B parts):

 PLA, TOUGH PLA, PETG and LW- PLA.
 Let compare them!